A General Gaussian Heatmap Label Assignment for Arbitrary-Oriented Object Detection: Experiments and Discussions

 \subsection{Experimental Conditions}

-\textbf{1) Experimental platforms.} All the experiments were implemented on a computer with an Intel Core i7-10700K CPU (3.80GHz), 64 GB of memory, and an NVIDIA GeForce RTX 3090 GPU (24GB).
+\textbf{1) Experimental platforms.} All the experiments were implemented on a computer with an AMD 5950X CPU, 128 GB of memory, and two NVIDIA GeForce RTX 3090 GPU (2$\times$24GB).
 Besides, in order to evaluate the application friendliness of the proposed GGHL, the embedded devices NVIDIA Jetson AGX Xavier and NVIDIA Jetson TX2 were also used for application experiments.

 \textbf{2) Datasets.} In order to evaluate the performance of the proposed GGHL fully, multiple public datasets of different scenes and different image types are employed.